 7. There’s a Mandatory 91-Day Waiting Period

-Colorado law requires a minimum waiting period of 91 days between filing for divorce and the court finalizing the divorce.
+Colorado law requires a minimum waiting period of 91 days from the filing of the petition before a court can enter a final decree of dissolution.
 This allows ample time for mediation, financial disclosures, and working with any necessary experts.
 Even if both parties agree on the terms, the court must wait 91 days from the date of filing before entering final orders.

 8. Both Parties Must Provide Full Financial Disclosures

-Within 42 days of service of a divorce petition, both spouses are legally required to exchange financial disclosures, including income, assets, debts, and expenses.
+Colorado law requires both parties to exchange mandatory financial disclosures early in the case, generally within 42 days of service or filing, depending on the circumstances, including income, assets, debts, and expenses.
 Failing to disclose financial information or attempting to hide marital assets can lead to serious legal consequences and impact the outcome of your case.

 9. Mediation is Generally Required

-If you and your spouse can’t agree on key issues, such as parenting time or spousal maintenance, the court will generally require mediation before setting a contested hearing.
+If you and your spouse can’t agree on key issues, such as parenting time or spousal maintenance, courts often require mediation before a final contested hearing, unless it is waived for good cause.
 Parties may file motions to waive mediation under certain circumstances, but it’s up to the court to decide whether that’s a good decision given the situation.
 Mediation is a great option to help you reach a resolution without the time, expenses, and stress of preparing for and attending court hearings.

 10. You can Represent Yourself, but it’s Risky

-The court allows pro se parties to file for divorce in Colorado.
+Individuals are permitted to represent themselves (pro se) in Colorado divorce proceedings.
 But doing so can be risky, especially if your case involves parenting time, disagreements over the division of marital property, and spousal maintenance.
 A Colorado family law attorney can help protect your rights and avoid costly mistakes, as well as be an objective third-party who will zealously advocate for what’s best for you.

 Ready to Take the First Step?